fricze/observable-gallery/display-uploaded-photos.md

 photos$ = combineLatest(of(this.photos), this.allNewPhotos$).pipe(map(flatten))
 ```

 Take all arrays that are sent from two Observables and flatten them all into one.
-I have to say, it's quite elegant!
+I have to say, it’s quite elegant!

 And what do we have to do, to display these new photos on our photos list?
 Just two little changes in our Gallery component.